Canadian Maple Taffy. If you’ve never tried this great Canadian maple treat, you don’t know what you are missing!

 If you love maple syrup, this is something you MUST try!
 If you aren’t keen on making your own, be sure to get yourself to a sugar bush for a taste of Canadian Maple Taffy!

-The following is my boyfriend’s recipe for making Canadian Maple Taffy.
+The following is my partner’s recipe for making Canadian Maple Taffy.

 He left out one important warning.
 Make sure you have a toothbrush and toothpaste on hand before eating all this sugary goodness.
 Your teeth will thank you!

 Don’t you just love eating Maple Taffy at the sugar bush?